Zen Teachers & Practice Leaders at City Center

 Kyoshin Wendy Lewis has been practicing at Zen Center since 1987.
 She was ordained by Sojun Mel Weitsman and completed Dharma Transmission with Eijun Linda Cutts.
 She received a Masters of Theology from the University of San Francisco.
 She is Dean of the Zen Center School in the Central Abbess/Abbot's Department.

 Lee Lipp, PhD, has a therapy practice in San Francisco and supervises at Haight Ashbury Psych Services.
 She has been a member of Thich Nhat Hahn’s Order of Interbeing, practicing Zen and Vipassana since 1990.
-She served as shuso (head student) at San Francisco Zen Center for the 2013 Winter Practice Period.
+She served as shuso (head student) at City Center for the 2013 Winter Practice Period.
 Having taught in psychology graduate programs for 16 years, her most recent work has included being Diversity Coordinator at SFZC.
 She has taught Transforming Depression and Anxiety classes in venues that include Spirit Rock Meditation Center, Insight Meditation Society, Zen Hospice Project, Tassajara Mountain Center, San Francisco Zen Center, East Bay Meditation Center, Gay Men’s Buddhist Sangha, SF Mental Health Association and San Francisco Department of Mental Health.

 Myoju Erin Merk